sdw-online/chatgpt-app/README.md

 return chatgpt_response["choices"][0]["text"]
 ```

-ChatGPT’s response is extracted from the response payload, which is unnested from a nested dictionary and then printed into the Flask app’s frontend interface.
+ChatGPT’s response is extracted from the JSON payload, which is unnested and then printed into the Flask app’s frontend interface.

 ## D. Loading app